phrazzld/scry-ios/BACKLOG.md

 - [x] **[Chore] [PHILOSOPHY-LOW]: Add `.xcode-version` File for Xcode Version Consistency**
   - **Complexity**: Small
   - **Rationale**: Reduces "works on my machine" issues and ensures a consistent development environment for all team members and CI.
 Aligns with "Tooling and Environment".
-(Elevated to High due to its foundational nature for team consistency).
   - **Expected Outcome**: An `.xcode-version` file in the project root specifying the exact Xcode version to be used.
   - **Dependencies**: [PHILOSOPHY-CRITICAL] Standardize Swift Version (as Xcode version dictates Swift compatibility)